 WILPF's Engagement and Monitoring

-WILPF's Women, Peace and Security Programme amplifies the voices of grassroots women in conflict-affected countries, and engages in advocacy and monitoring of the Women, Peace and Security Agenda in key UN entities.
+WILPF's Women, Peace and Security Programme amplifies the voices of grassroots women in conflict-affected countries, and engages in advocacy and monitoring of the Women, Peace and Security Agenda with key UN entities.

 We actively engage with the work of the Commission on the Status of Women (CSW), General Assembly, Post-2015 Sustainable Development processes, Disarmament and Arms Trade Treaty, CEDAW, and the Human Rights Council.
 We also monitor other UN entities on Women, Peace and Security issues.